 Presenting your work—whether your scholarly or your creative writing—is one of the best ways to gain professional experience and to connect with other English types.
 English majors and minors have a variety of academic conference opportunities these days.
 Every year the English departments of the ACTC schools share the best work of their students in the aptly-named ACTC English Majors Conference, which rotates among the campuses.
-The next conference will be held on Friday, April 13, 2018 at Hamline University.
+The next conference will be held in Spring 2019 at one of the ACTC schools.
 St. Thomas English majors are invited to submit their best work to three different areas: American Literature, British Literature, and World and Multicultural Literature.
 Papers of any length can be submitted, and students can submit to more than one panel.

-Annual undergraduate English conferences in the Midwest include Streamlines: An Undergraduate Conference Celebrating Language, Literature, and Writing in Iowa (Saturday, November 11, 2017 at Clarke University, Dubuque); the Undergraduate Conference on English Language and Literature at the University of St. Francis in Joliet, Illinois (November); the Red River Graduate Student Conference (which is also open to undergraduate students) at North Dakota State University (April); and the Madison Undergraduate Society for English (MUSE)-sponsored Literati conference at the University of Wisconsin-Madison (April).
+Annual undergraduate English conferences in the Midwest include Streamlines: An Undergraduate Conference Celebrating Language, Literature, and Writing in Iowa (Saturday, November 10, 2018 at Loras College, Dubuque); the Undergraduate Conference on English Language and Literature at the University of St. Francis in Joliet, Illinois (November); the Red River Graduate Student Conference (which is also open to undergraduate students) at North Dakota State University (April); and the Madison Undergraduate Society for English (MUSE)-sponsored Literati conference at the University of Wisconsin-Madison (April).

 Student Travel Grants